Blog

 Why Goddess Pose Is a Game-Changer in the Third Trimester

-Since the third trimester comes along with increased weight, a shifting center of gravity, and loosening joints due to pregnancy hormones, Goddess Pose helps manage these issues in the following ways:
+Since the third trimester comes along with increased weight, a shifting center of gravity, and loosening joints due to pregnancy hormones, the Goddess Pose often introduced in Pre-Pregnancy Classes helps manage these issues in the following ways:

 1. Opens the Hips